wenzhixin/bootstrap-table/src/extensions/toolbar/README.md

 ### idTable

 * type: String
 * description: Set the id of the table to create the pop-up form.
+Required.
 * default: ``

 ## Locales